How To Setup & Configure the Uniden R4

 Laser TP

-Enables Uniden’s not yet released laser jammers (laser transponders).
+Enables Uniden’s not yet released add-on laser jammers (laser transponders).

 • On (Default)